-New Amsterdam School offers classes inspired by the Waldorf approach to education for children 6 months to 8 years of age.
-Our early childhood programs consist of Parent and Child and 2’s classes in addition to our Mixed-Aged Kindergartens.
+New Amsterdam School offers classes inspired by the Waldorf approach to education.
+Our early childhood programs consist of Seedlings Parent & Child and Maple Two’s classes in addition to our Mixed-Aged Kindergartens.
 Each class is tailored to meet the nuanced development of the growing child.
-Robin’s Nest Aftercare is available to children ages 3 – 6 who are enrolled in our early childhood classes, providing families the opportunity of extended care.
+Robin’s Nest Aftercare is available to children ages 2.9 – 6 who are enrolled in our early childhood classes, providing families the opportunity of extended care.
 Our early childhood programs have been certified by WECAN.

 Upon entering our Waldorf inspired pre-school classroom for the first time, many parents are struck by the peace and beauty of this child-centered environment and experience it as a peaceful sanctuary in the busy city.
 In this home-like setting, the rhythm of the day is balanced between lively and quiet activities that reflect the child’s need for active play, meaningful social interaction and attentive focus.

 Activities in our early childhood programs include free play, songs, movement games, bread making, snack preparation and clean-up, seasonal crafts, storytelling, and puppetry.
 These activities slowly transform children’s sensory experiences into knowledge of themselves and the world around them.
 Healthy cognitive development is bolstered by the growing knowledge of one’s self, and ample opportunities to explore freely.